opensuitemcp/ai-builder-blueprints/README.md

 ### 3. Tell AI to Build

 ```
-"Execute the blueprints in BUILD_BLUEPRINTS.md to build my NetSuite AI Assistant"
+"Execute the blueprints in BUILD_BLUEPRINTS.md to build my NetSuite AI Assistant.
+Use the project name 'mycustomassistant' for all files, directories, and configurations."
 ```

+### 4. Project Naming Tips

+- **Use descriptive names**: `acme-netsuite-ai`, `company-assistant`, `netsuite-helper`
+- **Avoid spaces**: Use hyphens or underscores instead
+- **Keep it short**: Easy to type and remember
+- **Make it unique**: Your assistant's identity

 ## 📋 What You'll Build